HSK Test in Shanghai: The Complete, Definitive Guide for 2021

-If you take the internet-based HSK test, your HSK test score will be available online at the HSK website two weeks after the test date, with the exceptions of the test dates before the Chinese New Year and National Day Holiday (Jan 11, Sep 19).
-For these two tests, the release of score reports will be postponed by another week.
+If you take the internet-based HSK test, your HSK test score will be available online at the HSK website two weeks after the test date, with the exception of the test date before the Chinese New Year (Feb 06).
+For this date, the release of score reports will be postponed by another week.
 The physical test report, on the other hand, will be sent to your test center 1-2 months after the test date, and you should be notified either by email or telephone for a pickup.

 |Test Dates (paper)||Registration Deadline||Score Release|

-You can view your score reports online at the HSK website one month after you take the paper-based HSK test, with the exceptions of the test dates before the Chinese New Year and National Day Holiday (Jan 11, Sep 19).
-For these two tests, the release of score reports will be postponed by another week.
+You can view your score reports online at the HSK website one month after you take the paper-based HSK test, with the exceptions of the test dates before the Chinese New Year, May Day Holiday, and National Day Holiday (Feb 06, Apr 10, Sep 11).
+For these three tests, the release of score reports will be postponed by another week.
 The physical score reports are mailed to your test center 1-2 months after the test day.